enterstudio/Microsoft-Lync-Connector/README.md

 ```

-#### Setup Lync Plugin
+#### Install Lync Plugin

 To install the plugin, copy the Telligent.Evolution.LyncIntegration.dll file to the Zimbra Social server bin folder.

-In the control panel, navigate to the Lync Integration plugin and click Configure.
+In the control panel, navigate to the **Lync Integration** plugin and click Configure.
 Enter the required fields and save.

 **Lync Host**